Help for Tenants

 There are several reasons enabled by law for evictions.
 Here is a short summary:

-- Serious & Continuing Health Hazard (7 day notice)
+- Serious and continuing health hazard (7 day notice)

 Benefits of Renting vs. Owning a Home